-58. The transferor (in this situation, the person in their non-LTC owner capacity) is treated under s FD 1(2) as transferring the residential land for an amount that equals the cost of the land to the transferor.
+59. The transferor (in this situation, the person in their non-LTC owner capacity) is treated under s FD 1(2) as disposing of the residential land for an amount that equals the cost of the land to the transferor.
 This means that they will not have any profit or loss from the disposal.